MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/connect-at-scale-autodeploy.md

 |`ArcSQLServerExtensionDeployment` |`PAYG`|
 |`ArcSQLServerExtensionDeployment` |`LicenseOnly`|

-Microsoft uses this value when the SQL Server extension is deployed via the automatic onboarding work flow.
+Microsoft uses this value when the SQL Server extension is deployed via the automatic connecting work flow.

 ## Opt out

-There is no cost associated with this change.
-But if you decide to opt out from auto onboarding of Arc enabled SQL Server, follow the instructions in the [How to opt out of automatic onboarding](#how-to-opt-out-automatic-onboarding) section.
+There is no cost associated with connecting SQL Server to Azure.
+However, if you decide to opt out from automatically installing the SQL Server extension on Arc servers that have SQL Server, follow the instructions in the [How to opt out of automatic connecting](#how-to-opt-out-automatic-connecting) section.

-## Automatically onboard on new servers connected to Arc
+## Automatically connect on new servers connected to Arc

 Beginning April 11, 2023, Microsoft automatically installs Azure extension for SQL Server on each machine connected to Azure Arc if it has SQL Server instance(s) installed on the machine.
 This automated process involves the following tasks: